 I am born and raised in Riverton.
-I’m married with two young tamariki.
-I have been working at Riverton Childcare since March 2019 and I am loving every moment of it and intend on studying in early childhood education in the future.
+I’m married with three young tamariki.
+I have been working at Riverton Childcare since March 2019 and I am loving every moment of it and I began studying towards my ECE teaching qualification in 2020.
 Having my own tamariki I believe I can bring a different perspective to the Childcare and also take away a lot of new strategies and experiences that will help me be a better teacher and mother.

 I have learnt so much already and I love being a part of the learning journey of the tamariki I have met, as well as getting to know the tamariki and their families individually.

 My hobbies include sheep farming, scrapbooking and anything to do with animals.
 And I take great pride in being a volunteer for furever homes where I foster kittens til they can be rehomed.

 I consider my strength as a teacher to be knowing the tamariki well, responding to their individual needs and being a flexible member of the team.

 My passion for early childhood started in June 2019 when I started my part-time job at Riverton Childcare working in the Explorers’ building.
 I am now a full-time teachers’ aid studying my bachelor degree in Early Childhood Education at NZTC.
 I have a passion and love for my job and the children we welcome into the Childcare.
 I aim to build respectful, caring relationships with all tamariki and their whānau.
 This helps create a trusting and welcoming environment for everyone.
 In the future I hope to become a fully registered teacher.

 Hi.
 I'm Larissa and I joined the team in August 2020.
 I have previously taught in Rotorua but made the move south to be nearer to my family.
 I have one son, who attends Riverton Childcare with me.